susoko/browser-sync-website/docs/grunt.md

 {% include headerlink.html title="Static File Server" slug="grunt-server" %}

-The simplest example would be watching CSS files, & using the built-in server for static HTML/CSS/JS files.
+The simplest example would be watching CSS files and using the built-in server for static HTML/CSS/JS files.
 This config alone will launch a mini-server (using your current working directory as the base), watch your CSS files for changes & auto-inject those changes into all connected browsers.